British Museum: New century, new building (1900–1925)

 By the last years of the 19th century, The British Museum's collections had increased to the extent that its building was no longer large enough.
 In 1895 the trustees purchased the 69 houses surrounding the museum with the intention of demolishing them and building around the west, north and east sides of the museum.
 The first stage was the construction of the northern wing beginning 1906.

 All the while, the collections kept growing.
-Emil Torday collected in Central Africa, Aurel Stein in Central Asia, D.G.
-Hogarth, Leonard Woolley and T. E. Lawrence excavated at Carchemish.
-Around this time, the American collector and philanthropist J Pierpont Morgan donated a substantial number of objects to the museum, including William Greenwell's collection of prehistoric artefacts from across Europe which he had purchased for £10,000 in 1908.
-Morgan had also acquired a major part of Sir John Evans's coin collection, which was later sold to the museum by his son John Pierpont Morgan Junior in 1915.
+Emil Torday collected in Central Africa, Aurel Stein in Central Asia, D. G. Hogarth, Leonard Woolley and T. E. Lawrence excavated at Carchemish.
+Around this time, the American collector and philanthropist J. Pierpont Morgan donated a substantial number of objects to the museum, including William Greenwell's collection of prehistoric artefacts from across Europe which he had purchased for £10,000 in 1908.
+Morgan had also acquired a major part of Sir John Evans's coin collection, which was later sold to the museum by his son J. P. Morgan Jr. in 1915.
 In 1918, because of the threat of wartime bombing, some objects were evacuated via the London Post Office Railway to Holborn, the National Library of Wales (Aberystwyth) and a country house near Malvern.
 On the return of antiquities from wartime storage in 1919 some objects were found to have deteriorated.
 A conservation laboratory was set up in May 1920 and became a permanent department in 1931.
 It is today the oldest in continuous existence.
 In 1923, the British Museum welcomed over one million visitors.